puppetlabs/puppetlabs-docker/README.md

 Puppet automatically runs Compose, because the relevant Compose services aren't running.
 If required, include additional options such as enabling experimental features and scaling rules.

-In the example below, Puppet runs Compose when the number of containers specified for a service don't match the scale values.
+In the example below, Puppet runs Compose when the number of containers specified for a service doesn't match the scale values.

 ```puppet
 docker_compose { 'test':